Gender 101 & the Trans Experience

 University of North Carolina Asheville

-Wendy B. Motch-Ellis has over 25 years of experience working in collegiate and community recreation, as well as experience with campus activities and residential life within higher education.
-Wendy is currently the Director of Campus Recreation at the University of North Carolina Asheville and she is an active member of NIRSA, the professional association for leaders in collegiate recreation.
-She serves on the 2021-2022 NIRSA Assembly and spent several years as Co-Chair for NIRSA’s Commission on Equity, Diversity & Inclusion, where she helped co-author NIRSA’s Statement on Equity, Diversity, and Inclusion, NIRSA’s National Collegiate Championship Series Transgender Inclusion Guidelines, and served as editor and resource author for NIRSA’s publication Equity, Diversity, and Inclusion: A Resource Guide for Leaders in Colelgiate Recreation.
-Wendy spent multiple years participating in the Nike LGBT Sports Coalition, brought in national leading experts on LGBT inclusion in sport as presenters and advisors to NIRSA, served as a consultant on the development of the Campus Pride Sports Index, and she has been instrumental in changing the narrative around LGBT inclusion within collegiate recreation.
+Wendy B. Motch-Ellis is the Director of Campus Recreation at the University of North Carolina Asheville and she serves on the 2021-2022 NIRSA Assembly.
+As Co-Chair of NIRSA’s Commission on Equity, Diversity & Inclusion, she helped co-author NIRSA’s Statement on Equity, Diversity, and Inclusion, NIRSA’s National Collegiate Championship Series Transgender Inclusion Guidelines, and served as editor and resource author for NIRSA’s publication Equity, Diversity, and Inclusion: A Resource Guide for Leaders in Colelgiate Recreation.
+Wendy brought to NIRSA national leading experts on LGBT inclusion in sport as presenters and advisors to NIRSA, served as a consultant on the development of the Campus Pride Sports Index, and she has been instrumental in changing the narrative around LGBT inclusion within collegiate recreation.

 Coordinator of Operations & Fitness